SanjeevMB/Life-skills-track/energyManagement.md

 ## Question 6.
 Paraphrase the video - Brain Changing Benefits of Exercise.
 Minimum 5 points.
 ___
-1. The exercises can change our brain very quickly and provides so many benefits like focus, depression, anxiety, stress relief and boredom
+1. The exercises can change our brain very quickly and provide so many benefits like focus, depression, anxiety, stress relief and boredom
 2. If we will do exercise daily for 30 minutes it will help to improve our brain capacity.
 3. Exercise increases the new brain cells in our hippocampus of the brain which increase the size of our brain and our capacity increases.
 4. By doing exercise it increases the attention function of our prefrontal cortex.
-5. We can reduce the effect of diseases like Alzheimer's because during exercise new brain cells produces in our brain.
+5. We can reduce the effect of diseases like Alzheimer's because during exercise new brain cells produce in our brain.
 ***

 ## Question 7.